 The Association reduces its exposure to the credit risk of cash by maintaining balances with a Canadian financial institution.

-The investment policy of the Association restricts investments in index pooled funds to selected market indices.
-The investment policy for index pooled funds provides for an asset mix of fixed income investments and equities.
-The portfolio of index pooled funds is rebalanced to the asset mix on a quarterly basis.
+The investment policy for pooled funds provides for an asset mix of fixed income investments and equities.
+The portfolio is rebalanced to the asset mix if one asset category diverges by +/-3% of the target policy.